KateNelson26/Computer-Programming-A1/index.md

-## Welcome to Kat's Programming Portfolio
+## Welcome to Kate's Programming Portfolio

 You can use the [editor on GitHub](https://github.com/KateNelson26/Computer-Programming-A1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.